 In all but the most inclement weather, all students will be going outside during the day for recess and study.
 Students are encouraged to wear casual clothes to school.
 Appropriate footgear is especially important and must be worn for comfort and safety.
 Children without appropriate clothing may not be able to take part in some school activities.
 An extra pair of active footwear may be left in your child's cubby along with rain gear.
-Clothing should be appropriate for the weather and should allow for comfortable movement in the classroom and on the playground.
+Clothing should be appropriate for the weather and should allow for comfortable movement in the classroom and on the player and be appropriate for the weather and should allow for comfortable movement in the classroom and on the playground.
 Classroom teachers may suggest that students keep an extra set of seasonally appropriate clothes in school in case the need arises for a change.
 All clothes should be clearly labeled with your child's name.